BOK Freezes Key Interest Rate at 1.25%

-The Bank of Korea(BOK) has kept its key interest rate at one-point-25 percent.
+The Bank of Korea(BOK) on Thursday kept its key interest rate at one-point-25 percent.

-The central bank's monetary policy board announced the decision on Thursday, freezing the rate a month after raising it by a quarter percentage point amid soaring household debt and growing inflationary pressure.
+The central bank's monetary policy board froze the rate a month after raising it by a quarter percentage point amid soaring household debt and growing inflationary pressure.

 The BOK slashed its benchmark interest rate by half a percentage point to zero-point-75 percent in March 2020 to boost the pandemic-hit economy.
 It lowered the rate by another quarter percentage point to zero-point-five percent two months later.